Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Far-Ranging Eye/Razor Vigil Meditation.md

 Prerequisite Charms:
   - "[[ Blinking Eye Omen]]"
 ---
 Far-Ranging Eye’s attentions are unswerving.
-The wielder reflexively aims against an enemy toward whom she has a Major or Defining Tie of suspicion or distrust, or who she’s ever witnessed making a surprise attack against her or a character toward whom she has a positive Tie.
+The wielder reflexively aims against an enemy toward whom she has a Major or Defining [[Intimacy|Tie]] of suspicion or distrust, or who she’s ever witnessed making a surprise attack against her or a character toward whom she has a positive [[Intimacy|Tie]].

 ## Resonant